Blendify/blender-manual/blender_docs/manual/interface/controls/templates/data_block.rst

    The Data ID.

-..
-A Data ID is a text (box) with icon showing the allowed data type, a popup to select.
-Eye dropper.
+A Data ID is a text field with a data-block type icon, which opens a gray pop-up to select a data-block.
+In some Data IDs there is an :doc:`/interface/controls/buttons/eye_dropper` available through the pipette icon on the right side.